SEO & Visibility

 Strategy without action remains theory.
 Let's take your next step together.

 Not always.
-BreadcrumbList is useful if you actually display breadcrumbs on your pages, or if your site has a clear hierarchy that you can consistently maintain.
-It's not necessary for your homepage or standalone pages without a clear parent-child relationship.
+BreadcrumbList is useful when you actually show breadcrumbs on your pages, or when your site has a clear hierarchy you can maintain consistently.
+For your homepage or standalone pages without a clear parent-child relationship it is not necessary.
 Google can also infer the site structure from your internal linking.

 What if I have multiple authors?